Attracting Generation Z with workplace design

 Office design is adjusting to accommodate the very different expectations and requirements of today’s diverse workers.
 Even previously traditional industries are moving towards ‘Agile’ workplaces to increase creativity and productivity as well as attracting and retaining the best talent.

 However, informal collaborative space, popular with Millennials, has been viewed as insufficient to accommodate the distinct differences of the younger generation.
 Research by Knoll predicted that greater flexibility will be required.
 A variety of social and private spaces, meeting booths and single ‘pods’, provide employees with options for working together or find focus space.

 Flexible office design

-Preferring order and structure, Gen Z benefit from a balance of “Refuge” and “Enclave” spaces.
+Preferring order and structure, Gen Z office design will benefit from a balance of “Refuge” and “Enclave” spaces.
 Refuge spaces such as privacy booths or low panels on workstations, reduce distraction and encourage focus.
 Enclave spaces such as ‘railway carriages’ and meeting booths support blended face to face and online meetings.